baumgab1-matc/itdev-162-brent-baumgart-p1/README.md

 # itdev-162-brent-baumgart-p1

 ## Requirement 1
 Project description - Create a site that will allow grads to sell back books or anything school related they no longer need.
-This will be further development for project 2.
+This will be further developed for project 2.

 Feature list - API allows for CRUD operations.
 Frontend, for now, will just loop through data retrieved from backend and display it on page

-Created a trello board for task
+Created a trello board for tasks

 ## Requirement 2, Option 1